-The primary energy use and $CO_2$ emissions are per square metre of floor area based on fuel use for the heating, ventilation, hot water and lighting systems.
+The approximate energy use and CO_2 emissions are per square metre of floor area based on fuel costs for the heating, ventilation, hot water and lighting systems.
 The rating can be compared to the benchmark of the average energy efficiency rating for the housing stock in Northern Ireland.